Skip to Content

 Personal website

-Jorge Camacho is a professor of Spanish, Comparative Literature, and Latin American Studies at UofSC.
+Jorge Camacho is a professor of Spanish, Comparative Literature, and Latin American Studies at USC.
 His courses range from early colonial literature to contemporary Latin American poetry and novels.
-He has served as Director for the Spanish Program, Graduate Director for the Comparative Literature Program, and Director of Latin American, Caribbean, and US Latinx Studies for the Walker Institute.
+He has served as Director of the Spanish Program, Graduate Director of the Comparative Literature Program, and Director of Latin American, Caribbean, and US Latinx Studies for the Walker Institute.

-Professor Camacho has published more than one hundred peer-reviewed single-authored articles and book chapters in leading journals and academic collections in the United States, England, Canada, Italy, Spain, and other countries.
+Professor Camacho has published one hundred and twenty peer-reviewed single-authored articles and book chapters in leading journals and academic collections in the United States, England, Canada, Italy, Spain, and other countries.
 These publications appear in English and Spanish.
-In addition, he has published fourteen scholarly books, including six monographs, and made known for the first time more than eighty chronicles and poems by famous Latin American writers such as José Martí, Rubén Darío, and Mercedes Matamoros.
+In addition, he has published fourteen scholarly books, including six monographs, and made known more than eighty chronicles and poems by famous Latin American writers such as José Martí, Rubén Darío, and Mercedes Matamoros that were dispersed in old newspapers across Latin America.

 Two of Prof. Camacho’s books with previously unknown chronicles by José Martí (Cuba’s George Washington) have been reprinted in Cuba, and a third one is forthcoming.
 In addition, the unknown literary chronicles by Rubén Darío (Nicaragua’s greatest poet) were reproduced by Universidad Nacional Tres de Febrero, Argentina.
 These chronicles and poems are now part of these authors' works.

-In 2014 he was the first Hispanic-Latino to receive the highest award in research and scholarship at UofSC, the Russell Research Award for Humanities and Social Sciences.
+In 2014, he was the first Hispanic-Latino to receive the highest award in research and scholarship at USC, the Russell Research Award for Humanities and Social Sciences.

-Prof. Camacho is currently working on two monographs tentatively titled: Espectros, espacios y memorias: el indígena en el imaginario cubano colonial [Specters, spaces, and memories: The Amerindian in Cuban colonial imaginary] and Cuerpos que sufren: literatura, archivo y violencia colonial [Bodies that suffer: Literature, archive, and colonial violence].
+Prof. Camacho is currently working on two monographs tentatively titled: Una comunidad de dolientes: el indígena en la literatura colonial cubana [A community of mourners: Indianism and Cuba’s colonial literature] and Cuerpos que sufren: literatura, archivo y violencia colonial [Bodies that suffer: Literature, archive, and colonial violence].

 Challenge the conventional.
 Create the exceptional.
 No Limits.